boltops-tools/lono/docs/_docs/nested-stacks.md

 Helper  | Description
 ------------- | -------------
 `template_s3_path(name)`  | This is the s3 path where template gets uploaded to s3.
-This required for the `TemplateURL` property of a `AWS::CloudFormation::Stack` child stack resource.
+This required for the `TemplateURL` property of an `AWS::CloudFormation::Stack` child stack resource.
 `template_params(name)`  | This returns an Array of the parameter values.
 This is useful in a parent template if you are using nested templates.
 You can use this to grab the params values from child templates and specify the parameters within the parent template to other child templates.

 #### The template_s3_path helper

-Instead of hard coding the s3 bucket and path name in your parent stack you can use this helper to reference it from your `settings.yml` configuration.
+Instead of hard-coding the s3 bucket and path name in your parent stack you can use this helper to reference it from your `settings.yml` configuration.
 For example, if your s3_folder is configured in `settings.yml` like so:

 ```yaml
 s3: